-What is a morel?
+What is a Morel Mushroom?

 The morel is a unique mushroom found in the woods.
-These spongy mushrooms have a distinctive honeycomb shaped cap and a nutty, earthy taste, some people call them the steak of the wilderness.
+These spongy mushrooms have a distinctive honeycomb-shaped cap and a nutty, earthy taste, some people call them the steak of the wilderness.

 Morels belong to the same species as the truffle, but their appearance is quite different.
 They’re usually 2 to 4 inches tall, although my husband has gathered some 8 inches tall.
-They have a cone-shaped cap with the honeycomb appearance.
+They have a cone-shaped cap with a honeycomb appearance.

 The time for hunting morels is early spring to late June depending on where you live.
 When trying to locate morels, I’ve learned they seem to grow in wooded areas where there’s a lot of shade.
-We try and look at the south side of hills and scan areas which have a patch of maple leaves, at least that’s what my husband’s grandpa called them, growing nearby.
+We try and look at the south side of hills and scan areas that have a patch of maple leaves, at least that’s what my husband’s grandpa called them, growing nearby.

 My friends taught me to shake the morel or thump it against my boot to drop the spores.
 This helps ensure “reseeding” so there’s a crop next year.

-Morel mushrooms have high levels of copper, vitamin E and potassium, which may improve cardiovascular health.
+Morel mushrooms have high levels of copper, vitamin E, and potassium, which may improve cardiovascular health.
 Since they are packed with selenium and niacin they may also decrease the risk of cancer, especially prostate cancer.
 They are low in fat and calories, yet high in vitamins and antioxidants.
 Antioxidants are necessary to boost the immune system and lower blood sugar levels.